 Integrated into the Church, the Body of Christ

 Through Baptism, Christians are integrated into the Body of Christ, the Church.
-Membership of the Church breaks through all the natural or human limits of nations, cultures, races and gender.
+Membership of the Church is open to all, with no distinction of nationality, culture, race or gender.

 A permanent relationship with Christ

-Through Baptism, the Holy Spirit seals the Christian as being in a permanent relationship with Christ.
-The effects of sin may cover the effects of Baptism, but sin, however, cannot erase the sign of God's fidelity.
-It is for this reason that Baptism is not repeated.
+Through Baptism, the Holy Spirit seals the Christian in a permanent relationship with Christ.
+The effects of sin may hinder the effects of Baptism, but sin cannot erase this sign of God's fidelity.
+It is for this reason that Baptism is received only once.

-Symbolic materials and symbolic actions that are part of Baptism include being immersed in water or having it poured over oneself, as well as anointing with blessed oil as a sign of setting apart, lighting a candle as a sign of Christ the light of the world and the putting on of a white robe as a sign of new life as a follower of Christ.
+The ritual of Baptism includes such symbols as immersion in or pouring of water, anointing with blessed oil as a sign of being set apart, lighting a candle as a sign of Christ the light of the world and the putting on of a white robe as a sign of new life as a follower of Christ.

-Extract from "Call and Response: An Introduction to the Catholic Faith" p76.
+Extract from "Call and Response: An Introduction to the Catholic Faith" (76)

 Baptism photo on Lightstock